-We leave Wassen for the climb of Susten.
-Stop 4 km after the pass to the "corner of paradise" (Himmelrank) to enjoy the magnificent view of the valley and surrounding peaks Gadmen.
+We leave Wassen to climb the Susten.
+Stop 4 km after the pass to the "paradise corner" (Himmelrank) to enjoy the magnificent view of the valley on Gadmen canyon and surrounding peaks.

-It turns a bit in the opposite direction around the path of Meiringen, but then branches off north towards Lake Lungern.
+We turn back a bit around Meiringen, but then branches off north towards Lungern lake.

-It is beyond the lake and from the west on the "Panorama Strasse" and the climb of Glaubenbielenpass.
+After the lake, take west direction on "Panorama Strasse" and climb to Glaubenbielenpass.

-We enter the canton of Lucerne and we go back north towards Flühli.
+We enter canton of Lucerne and we go north towards Flühli.

 Copyright Moto-Plaisir .fr AMG Sarl.
 All rights reserved.